 Dr. Mark F. DeWitt is an ethnomusicologist and author of Cajun and Zydeco Dance Music in Northern California: Modern Pleasures in a Postmodern World (University Press of Mississippi, 2008), along with several book chapters and journal articles.
 His Popular Music and Society article on the Cajun accordion won the Society for Ethnomusicology's 2004 Klaus P. Wachsmann Prize for "innovative methods in the study of musical instruments."

 Dr. DeWitt holds the Dr. Tommy Comeaux Endowed Chair in Traditional Music at the University of Louisiana at Lafayette, where he has directed an undergraduate curriculum and degree program in traditional music, especially Cajun and Creole French music, since its inception in 2010.
 He teaches undergraduate courses on the history of Cajun and zydeco music, traditional music in North America, and world music, as well as a graduate seminar on ethnomusicology.
-He also serves on the board of the Vermilionville Living History Museum Foundation. and as book review editor for the journal Ethnomusicology.
+He has served on the board of the Vermilionville Living History Museum Foundation. and as book review editor for the journal Ethnomusicology.

 DeWitt received a Ph.D. in ethnomusicology from the University of California, Berkeley; the M.M. in music theory from New England Conservatory of Music; and a bachelor's degree in urban studies and planning from Massachusetts Institute of Technology.